-At the end of each year, the Design Review Panel manager will draft an annual report.
-This will be a brief document describing and reflecting on the panel's activities over the past year.
+At the end of each year, the Design Review Panel manager will draft an annual report to evaluate panel process and monitor adherence to the London Design Review Charter's principles.
+This will be a brief document describing and reflecting on the panel's activities over the past year ensuring that, where possible, a full range of panel members is used over the course of the year, and that the panel as a whole remains representative of the diversity of London's population.

 As part of this annual review process, a meeting will be held with key Ealing Council officers and the panel chair to discuss the report and consider any recommendations for the following year.